RaphaelGuerra/weight-tracker/README.md

 - Next ideas: weekly targets, reminders, and progress sharing

 ## License
-Personal portfolio project — not medical advice.
+All rights reserved.
+Personal portfolio project — not for production use.